Jungfraujoch is one of those places…

 - several souvenir shops to grab a Swiss Army knife or maybe even a Swiss watch

-- an ice palace and lots of signs talking about the history of Jungfraujoch
+- an ice palace and lots of signs describing the history of Jungfraujoch

 - more photo opportunities than you thought possible

-5. How much time should I factor in for my visit?
+5. How much time should I factor in for my visit at Jungfraujoch?